A departure to vibrant times with a color explosion

 Description:

-Come with us on a journey to the outgoing 19th century!
-Between the fantastic Art Nouveau facades the Schwabing side streets It's a great way to immerse yourself in a time when the longing for something new was taking root!
-But what drove the street artists of that time to develop such colorful alternatives to the monumental architecture of the city center that had been tried and tested for decades?
-How did the new style get its name?
-And how can you actually recognize a typical Art Nouveau buildingDespite all the questions, the main thing to remember about this walk is to marvel and enjoy!
-Such exuberance wasn't always fashionable, so today we can especially enjoy the treasures that have been preserved!
-Read more
+But what motivated the street artists of that time to develop such colorful counter-designs to the monumental architecture of the city center, which had been tried and tested for decades?
+How did the new style even get its name?
+And how can you actually recognize a typical Art Nouveau building?

 A new wind blew across Europe in the 1890s – in Paris, Vienna, Berlin, indeed, it could be felt throughout Europe, and even here in Munich.
 Especially in Schwabing, where artists could finally afford studio apartments in the new development surrounding the Academy of Fine Arts, it carried the most bizarre decorations onto the facades: peacocks, swans, monkeys, pharaohs' heads – and all in bright colors!
 As a long-established architect, one could only laugh at such audacity.
 But who is surprised by this new-fangled closeness to nature?
 Towards the end of the 19th century, factory chimneys, railway production, large breweries, and tenement blocks increasingly dominated the appearance of the city.